ridhammahajan/-Predicting-Length-of-Hospital-Stay/README.md

 # -Predicting-Length-of-Hospital-Stay
 Let's attempt to forecast the typical hospital stay for a patient using medical data for various nations from 1990 to 2018.
-To make our predictions, we'll employ a range of regression models.
+We will use a logistic regression model and a neural network and compare their results.